RafaelCasamaximo/contExt/README.md

 ## Contributing
 You can [open a new issue or request a feature here](https://github.com/RafaelCasamaximo/contExt/issues/new/choose).
+If you want to contribute to the project [see our Guideline](https://github.com/RafaelCasamaximo/contExt/blob/main/CONTRIBUTING.md)

 ## Code of Conduct
 Access our [Code of Conduct](https://github.com/RafaelCasamaximo/contExt/blob/main/CODE_OF_CONDUCT.md)